LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/forwardResource/mtls-forward-post.md

 subfoldername: Methods
 ---

-The Forward API proxies request to the **LP-forward-url** supplied parameter, The proxied http method is **POST** (corresponds with current endpoint method), Proxied request is mTLS wrapped according to configuration parameters (accountId/servicName/Url which act as a unique key), if no configuration exist request will be proxied with regular TLS (not mTLS).
+The Forward API methods proxies incoming requesst to the `LP-forward-url` supplied parameter.
+Proxied requests are wrapped with the certificate provided according to the configuration parameters (accountId/servicName/Url which act as a unique key).
+If no configuration exists, the request will be proxied using regular TLS (rather than mTLS).
+The proxied http method in this method is `POST` (this corresponds to the method you'd like to use with the endpoint configured with `LP-forward-url`).